jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Porcupine.md

 RacialMods: +4 Stealth in grass
 Languages:
 SQ:
+SpecialAbilities:
+  Quills (Ex): >
-SpecialAbilities: Quills (Ex) Any creature attacking a porcupine with natural weapons or an unarmed strike takes 1 point of piercing damage.
+    Any creature attacking a porcupine with natural weapons or an unarmed strike takes 1 point of piercing damage.
 A creature that grapples a porcupine takes 1d3 points of piercing damage each round it does so.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: